njlie/ILDeathmatch-Server/README.md

 - [Moneyd](https://github.com/interledgerjs/moneyd-xrp)
 - [ILDeathmatch](https://github.com/njlie/ILDeathmatch)

-To start, make sure an instance of [moneyd](https://github.com/interledgerjs/moneyd-xrp) is running on your machine.
-This daemon will allow the server to make payments.
+To start, make sure an instance of [moneyd](https://github.com/interledgerjs/moneyd-xrp) is running on the machine you wish to host the server on.
+This daemon will allow the server to send and receive payments.

-First, run `npm install`.
+Now run `npm install`.

 Then, create a file in the root directory called `config.json` and insert the following data:
 ```